lisp-mirror/eql5-android/examples/my/README.md

 * eval region `C-c C-r`

-**Note**: Sometimes the Slime connection doesn't work the *first time* you try to connect; in this case you generally need to restart the android app, or sometimes even Emacs (if in doubt, just restart both of them).
+**Note**: Sometimes the Slime connection doesn't work the *first time* you try to connect; just try to connect a second time; if this doesn't work, you generally need to restart the android app, or sometimes even Emacs.

 ### Build APK